ioccc-src/winner/1996/westley/README.md

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed a segfault in this entry as well as it displaying environmental variables if argc == 1.
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed a segfault in this entry as well as it displaying environmental variables.
 Although the scripts showed correct output these also segfaulted but with the fix they no longer do.
 Now if argc < 5 (argv[4] is referenced) it will not do anything and it will not segfault either (this was caused by the body of the for() loop which is now empty (it doesn't appear to be needed at all).
 Note that this does make some of the author's explanations / portability notes no longer valid but we have kept them there for the interested.
 Thank you Cody for your assistance!

 ## To run: